symfony/symfony-docs/cookbook/logging/channels_handlers.rst

 .. index::
    single: Logging

-How to log Messages to different Files
+How to Log Messages to different Files
 ======================================

 The Symfony Standard Edition contains a bunch of channels for logging: ``doctrine``,